fhdm-dev/scoppy/README.md

 ## What you'll need
 * An Android device that's running Android version 6.0 (Marshmallow) or higher.
 The device must also support USB OTG (On-The-Go) - most modern phones/tablets do (if you don't see the app when browsing the Play Store then your device probably doesn't support this feature)
-* A USB OTG adapter/cable compatible with your phone/tablet (available for a few dollars)
+* A USB OTG adapter/cable compatible with your phone/tablet (not required when using the Pico W and connecting via Wi-Fi)
 * A Rasperry Pi Pico or Pico W board

 > Important
-> Please use the latest versions of the App (v1.020) and Firmware (v11).
+> Please use the latest versions of the App (v1.020) and Firmware (v11 for the Pico, v12 for the Pico W).
 Older versions of the firmware may not work with the latest version of the app and vice versa

 ## Getting started